marcriehm/kubernetes-research/API.md

 * batch: Jobs, CronJobs, ...
 * rbac.authorization.k8s.io: Roles, RoleBindings, ...

-The 'core' group is never explicitly named in the API; it can be thought of as the empty string.
+Every Kubernetes message contains a field, named apiVersion, which identifies both the API group and the version of the API within that group.
+The format of the apiVersion is: `API-GROUP/API-VERSION`, e.g. `apps/v1`.
+(Note that the 'core' group is never explicitly named in the API; it is just referenced as API-VERSION, e.g. `v1`.)
+The apiVersion determines the schema of messages, i.e. the schema of Kubernetes Objects.

+As Kubernetes evolves, it is common for multiple versions of the same API-GROUP to co-exist; this implies that multiple versions of the Object schema co-exist.
+For example, in Kubernetes 1.12, there are three versions of HorizontalPodAutoscalers - v1, v2beta1, and v2beta2.
+You have to be careful to align your Object definitions with the desired schema version.

+The apiVersion affects the RESTful API URIs.
 The URI syntax is:
 &nbsp;&nbsp;&nbsp;`/PREFIX[/API-GROUP]/API-VERSION/namespaces/NAMESPACE/OBJECT-KIND-PLURAL[/NAME]?QUERY_PARMS`
 where:
 * PREFIX is "/api" for the 'core' group, or "/apis" for other groups.